neektza/nikicajokic.me/_drafts/concurrency_primitives_and_abstractions.md

 ---
 layout: post
-title: "Ruby concurrency Pt1 - Primitives and Abstractions"
+title: "Concurrency primitives and abstractions"
 tags: concurrency ruby eventmachine celluloid
 comments: true
 ---

-This post is part one of a series on Ruby concurrency.
-Here's [part two](link) and [part three](link).
+*This the first post of a series on Ruby concurrency.
+Next up is a post about* [EventMachine internals](/2014/07/15/eventmachine_internals_and_the_reactor_pattern).

 ## Setting the stage

-For a while now, I've been part of a team that is building a somewhat complex web app in Ruby.
-In addtion with your conventional web app requirements, it has to connect to and keep open many simultaneous long-lived streaming connections towards third party data sources along with polling various REST APIs.
+For a while now, I've been part of a team that has been building a somewhat complex web app in Ruby.
+In addtion to  conventional web app requirements, it has to connect to and keep open many simultaneous long-lived streaming connections towards third party data sources along with polling various REST APIs.

 The big requirement that makes this interesting is the long-running process that must deal with many things at the same time.
 While not a particularly unusual problem it was a novelty because as web developers we mostly deal with request/response cylces and dont't have to manage long running processes.
 So, naturally, it took some time to recognize it's inherent concurrent nature and get the architecture right.